hamdheyy/Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools/README.md

-# Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools
+# Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools
-Ex No: 04     Design & Implementation of 1 Bit Full Adder Using Cadence EDA Tools
+Ex No: 05     Design & Implementation of 2 bit multiplier Using Cadence EDA Tools

-Aim:
+## Aim:
-To design and implement a 1-bit full adder circuit using Cadence EDA tools and to understand its behavior in digital arithmetic operations.
+To design and implement a 2-bit multiplier circuit using Cadence EDA tools, simulate its functionality, and to understand its application in digital arithmetic operations.

 Tools Required:
 •	Personal Computer